compbiomed-unito/acdc-nn/README.md

 ## About this repository

 Here you can find the istructions to easily install ACDC-NN on your computer using pip (see commands below).
-In this version ACDC-NN was trained using all datasets available in the literature.
+In this version ACDC-NN was trained using all datasets available in the literature without correcting for sequence similarity.
 In case you want to replicate our paper results you will find a jupyter notebook inside the 'results_replication' folder.
+Here ACDC-NN was trained using a 10-fold cross validation taking into account sequence similarity.

 ## Installation